prakharn22/RunwayIQ/README.md

 ## Tech Stack

 React + Vite, deployed on Vercel.
-No backend — all data lives in localStorage.
+No backend, all data lives in localStorage.
 Designed mobile-first (430px max-width).

 ## Author

-**Prakhar Nanda** — B.Tech, Biological Sciences and Bioengineering, IIT Kanpur (2026)
+**Prakhar Nanda** | B.Tech, Biological Sciences and Bioengineering, IIT Kanpur (2026)

-Built as part of the FinWise project for ProduScope (E-Cell, IIT Guwahati).
+Built as part of a case competition by ProduScope '25 (E-Cell, IIT Guwahati).